Body Condition Scoring System for Cats

 TAIL BASE - Thickened and difficult to feel under a prominent layer of fat

-SIDE VIEW - Fat hangs from the abdomen and there
+SIDE VIEW - Fat hangs from the abdomen and there is no waist

 OVERHEAD VIEW - Markedly broadened